GabrieleOliva/academic-kickstart/content/home/publications.md

 ---
 Conference Papers (Submitted)

-[SC3] L. Faramondi, G. Oliva and R. Setola “Optimal Man-In-The-Middle Covert Attack", The 16th International Conference on Critical Information Infrastruc- tures (submitted on May 2021).

-[SC2] C. Fioravanti and G. Oliva “Distributed and Asynchronous Secure StateRe- construction for Cyber-Physical Systems", The 16th International Conference on Critical Information Infrastructures (submitted on April 2021).
+[SC3] C. Fioravanti and G. Oliva, “Distributed and Asynchronous Secure State Reconstruction for Cyber-Physical Systems", IEEE Mediterranean Conference on

-[SC1] M. Lippi, M. Santilli, G. Oliva and A. Gasparri “A Finite-time Distributed Protocol for Link Prediction in Networked Multi-Agent Systems", IEEE Confer- ence on Decision and Control (submitted on March 2021).
+Control and Automation 2022 (submitted).

+[SC2] C. Fioravanti, G. Oliva and S. Panzieri, “Distributed Asynchronous Projection onto the Intersection of Convex Sets", IEEE Mediterranean Conference on Control and Automation 2022 (submitted).

+[SC1] C. Fioravanti, G. Oliva, S. Panzieri and C.N.
+Hadjicostis, “Private Consensus using Chaotic Oscillator-Based Encryption", IEEE Mediterranean Conference on Control and Automation 2022 (submitted).

 ---
 Conference Papers

+[IC52] A. Furchí, G. Oliva, and A. Gasparri, “Distributed Finite-time Optimization for Compromise-Seeking Agents with Relative Preferences", IEEE European
+Control Conference 2022 (to appear).

+[IC51] C. Fioravanti and G. Oliva, “Towards Asynchronous State Reconstruction via Time Projection.
+Preliminary Results in the case of two Sensors", IEEE European Control Conference 2022 (to Appear).

+[IC50] C. Fioravanti, G. Oliva, S. Panzieri and C. N. Hadjicostis “A Secure Communication Protocol with Application to Networked Kalman Filtering", 2022 American Control Conference (to Appear).

+[IC49] C. Fioravanti, G. Oliva and R. Setola “Distributed 2-Way Spectral Clustring", 2021 10th International Conference on Mechatronics and Control Engineering (to Appear).

+[IC48] M. Lippi, M. Santilli, G. Oliva and A. Gasparri “A Finite-time Distributed Protocol for Link Prediction in Networked Multi-Agent Systems", IEEE Conference on Decision and Control (to Appear).

+[IC47] L. Faramondi, G. Oliva and R. Setola “Optimal Man-In-The-Middle Covert Attack", The 16th International Conference on Critical Information Infrastructures (to Appear).

 [IC46] M. Santilli, G. Oliva and A. Gasparri “Distributed Finite-Time Algorithm for a Class of Quadratic Optimization Problems with Time-Varying Linear Con- straints", IEEE Conference on Decision and Control (to appear).